-Fourth International Youth Summer Camp Rehearsing World Citizenship
+Fifth International Youth Camp on Human Rights and World Citizenship

-Thank you to the over 120 youth who attended our camp this year!
+Thank you to the over 120 youth who attended our camp last summer!
 They joined us from the US, Canada, Mexico, Cuba, Colombia, Brazil, France, Uganda, Angola, Macao, Ile de La Reunion, and the Philippines.
-Check back in April 2025 to register for next year’s camp.

 First half of the session